rdaneelu/checkgit/README.md

-# Script that checks status of all git your different git repositories
+# Script that list and checks status of all git your different git repositories
 ## Example of Output:
 <pre>
 REPOSITORIES: